jimmy0628/DailyActivity/index.rst

 Everyone has his own journey, so do I. Please pardon my leaving and I wish you have a bright, continuous successful career and a happy life.
 I hope I am allowed to keep contact with such a talent team.
 Please definitely feel free to reach me by my personal way of contacts, I feel honored when I am needed by you.

 Finally, I am a big fan of science fiction.
 By reading science fiction stories makes me feel I am not alone and I have a bright future by making progress with technologies along the way.
-You may notice in my email signature, there is a quote by Arthur C Clark, one of my favorite hardcore science story writers.
+You may have noticed in my email signature, there is a quote by Arthur C Clark, one of my favorite hardcore science story writers.
 I`d like to share with you another quote from him as well below.